-For Fall 2016 admission, we had about 70 applicants; 85% were international students and 15% domestic.
+For Fall 2017 admission, we had 72 applicants; 85% were international students and 15% domestic.
 One-third of the applications were for the M.S. program and two-thirds for the Ph.D.
-About 45 of the 70 applicants were accepted into the program and of these only 7 are starting Fall 2016 with a teaching assistantship.
-The U.S.C.
-Dept. of Statistics is typically only able to offer between 5 and 10 new teaching assistantships every Fall.
-A few other accepted students are funding themselves, but we expect the incoming number of new M.S. and Ph.D. students to be about 10 total.
+Thirty-nine were accepted into the program and of these only 6 are starting Fall 2017 with a teaching assistantship.

 Thank you for your interest!